The vehicle fleet of Deutsche Post & DHL in Germany consists of over 50% electric vehicles.

 Paul van der Weijden, Director of Operations, Brooks Running EMEA

 "We're delighted to be working together with DHL and the GoGreen Plus pilot to set a new market standard.
-By effectively avoiding carbon emissions, we're tackling the carbon footprint problem at the source and thus rendering transport itself climate-neutral in a far more meaningful way."
+By effectively avoiding carbon emissions, we're tackling the carbon footprint problem at the source and thus rendering transport itself sustainable in a far more meaningful way."

 Karl Trautmann, Executive Board Member at ElectronicPartner